NDSU Community of Respect

-For information about upcoming Community of Respect seminars, or to schedule one for your department or organization, please contact Kara Gravley-Stack, Deputy Title IX Coordinator - Campus Diversity Initiatives, at Kara.Gravley-Stack@ndsu.edu
+For information about upcoming Community of Respect seminars, or to schedule one for your department or organization, please contact the NDSU Equity Office at firstname.lastname@example.org to do that.

 About Community of Respect

 The objective of the Community of Respect seminar is to teach individual participants about cultural differences and to encourage them to think critically about the impact of their cultural values in their relationships with others.
-The curriculum consists of three modules with distinct learning outcomes outlined in each.
+The curriculum is organized into four separate modules with distinct learning outcomes outlined in each.

-Module 1 is a self awareness learning experience that explores the fact that everyone has cultural values.
+Module 1: Cultural and Cultural Diversity is a self awareness learning experience that explores the fact that everyone has cultural values.
 The learning outcomes of Module 1 will lead participants to: